 From Barcelona the C-32 highway leads to Sitges.
-This way is with a travel time of about 30 minutes faster, but you have to pay toll and it is not as beautiful.
+This way is faster (30 minutes), but you have to pay toll and it isn't as beautiful.

 Thanks to its location on the Mediterranean the climate in Sitges is a fairly equated.
 The summers are moderate and the winters are mild.
 The mountain range Massif Garraf protects Sitges against the cold winter winds from the north.

 In particular, the flat sandy beaches with the fine sand and clean water attract tourists from all parts of Europe.

-The beach is adjoined by the with palm trees bordered waterfront promenade, which leads from the rocky cliffs in the east to the golf course in the west.
+The beach is adjoined by the waterfront promenade, which leads from the rocky cliffs in the east to the golf course in the west.

 In the narrow and winding streets, there are countless bars, restaurants and small shops.

-Although Sitges is primarily a seaside resort, you can nevertheless find three featured museums: Museu Cau Ferrat, Museu Maricel and the Museu Romantic.
+Although Sitges is primarily a seaside resort, you can still find three featured museums: Museu Cau Ferrat, Museu Maricel and Museu Romantic.

 Sitges was and is an artist's stronghold.
 So, a liberal climate established with the background of a liberal Spanish legislation.
 Thus, for example the same-sex marriage is equivalent of heterosexual marriage.
 Even at the time of Franco a certain liberalism was retained.

 A gay bar and gay club scene, which is known wide beyond the borders of Catalonia, has etablished in Sitges.

-Famous for this scene is particularly the lesbian-gay and very shrill carnival (see below) in Sitges.
+Particularly the lesbian-gay and very shrill carnival (see below) in Sitges is famous.

-In February / March, the shrill gay and lesbian carnival parade with over 2,000 participants.
+In February / March, the shrill gay and lesbian carnival parade with over 2,000 participants takes place.
 The parades, which take place here, are worth seeing.

 Vintage car rally

 On the first Sunday in March, the vintage car rally takes place.
-Cars, built from 1900-1924 which are now in private hands, are allowed to take part..
-The rally runs from Barcelona to Sitges.
+Cars, built from 1900-1924 which are now in private hands, are allowed to attend in the rally.
+It runs from Barcelona to Sitges.
 The winner is not the fastest driver, but the most originally and best maintained car and driver with the most original clothing.